joyboseroy/indus_decipher/README.md

   genuinely richer than a flat sign sequence: each grapheme carries a damage code, a line number, and a 0-100 subjective uncertainty score (now captured in this project's schema as `mean_uncertainty`, distinct from `damaged`), plus per-sign allograph feature vectors.
-A second export, `data/cisi_real_corpus_allograph.csv`, represents each grapheme at that finer allograph level instead of collapsing to a bare primary sign ID; see "Allograph granularity" below for what changes, and does not cleanly resolve, when using it.
+Two further exports represent each grapheme at finer granularity than the bare primary sign ID: `data/cisi_real_corpus_allograph.csv` (every distinct allograph is its own sign) and `data/cisi_real_corpus_hierarchical.csv` (an allograph is only split out when independently well-attested at least 3 times corpus-wide, otherwise it collapses to the primary sign).
+  See "Allograph granularity" below: this was resolved, not left open, and it turned out to be a real effect, not sparse-data noise.

 Regenerate either CSV from a local copy of its source repo with `python3 data/convert_indus_website_sql_to_csv.py <sql_path> <out.csv>` or